 Cleary Gecko Review – Results of Our Test Rides

 A well-built, thoughtfully designed 12″ bike is hard to come by.
 With limited space for cranks and pedals and with tiny legs to maneuver them, most 12″ bikes are poorly designed, hard to ride and are generally a waste of time.
-As a result, we never recommended 12″ pedal bikes, until now.
+As a result, we almost never recommended 12″ pedal bikes.

 For the smallest of riders, who are eager to ride, the Cleary Gecko is their knight in shining armor.
 When used with the optional shorter seat post, the Gecko has a minimum seat height of 15″ (the smallest on the market, as far as we know) and allows kids in as small as 3T clothes, to simply hop on and pedal away.